 How my left and my right brain agreed to get on the same page

-I used to be an Engineer who learned to code by writing raps.
+I used to be an Engineer who learned to code by writing songs.
 My classmates at that time were bitten by the 'Silicon Valley' bug and had started different ventures.
 I happened to be the person they came to when they needed help pitching their ideas.
 I graduated as an Electrical Engineer but found my spark selling ideas.
 My right brain convinced me to explore its creative potential.

 Both my right and my left brain agreed that becoming a strategist was the way to go.
 I had finally found something that would satisfy both of them.

 As a strategist, my right brain helps me approach problems by asking the question what-if?
 And my left brain keeps it in check.
 I like both absurdity and clarity and try to find meaning wherever there's mess.